Skip to Main Content

 • Credit score: A higher credit score can help you qualify for a lower mortgage rate.

-• Loan-to-value ratio (LTV): A lower LTV ratio can reduce your rate if you don’t access all of your available home equity since you’re borrowing less.
+• LTV: A lower LTV can reduce your rate if you don’t access all of your available home equity since you’re borrowing less.

 • Repayment term: Longer repayment lengths have a higher interest rate but a lower monthly payment.